QuantLet/RJMCMC/readme.md

 This framework can thus be also employed to estimate ARMA models with non-normal disturbances.
 Furthermore, any proposal distribution can be used.
 For further information please refer to the comments in [getSettings.m] (https://github.com/QuantLet/RJMCMC/blob/master/getSettings.m).
+The files padcat.m, rtnorm.m, and progressbar.m have been developed by third parties.
+Licensing and author information can be found inside the respective files.

 ## 4. Getting started